-Updated for 2021!
+Updated!
 Stuck at home?
 Sick kids?
 Extended school break or long weekend?
 Are your kids bouncing off the walls but can’t go outside?
 Need an independent learning activity that is adaptable to virtually any age group?
 If you answered yes to any of these questions, this Spanish Days of the Week Book (Libro de animales y días de la semana) is for you!

 Through a fun activity, students are introduced to: